2023 Saint-Henri—Sainte-Anne provincial by-election

 The 2023 Saint-Henri–Sainte-Anne provincial by-election was held on March 13, 2023.
 Québec solidaire's Guillaume Cliche-Rivard won the election.
+By winning the by-election, Québec Solidaire was able to meet the requirement of having 12 seats to attain official party status in the National Assembly.

 Background

 Constituency

 The Saint-Henri–Sainte-Anne constituency is based on the Le Sud-Ouest borough of Montreal.

 Trigger

 Following the 2022 Quebec general election, Dominique Anglade announced her resignation as leader of the Quebec Liberal Party on November 7, 2022.
 On December 1, 2022, she resigned as MNA for Saint-Henri–Sainte-Anne.